 A quick reminder that all light disrupts sleep, but the blue wavelengths that are released from electronics like TV’s, computers screens and smart devices, interrupt the part of our brain, the suprachiasmatic nucleus, which produces melatonin, our sleep hormone.
 Melatonin is cued during the onset of darkness to induce that sleeping feeling.
 Our body naturally craves a dark room for optimal sound sleeping and we need to be vigilant in protecting our sleeping spaces from all kinds of disturbances.

 Be prepared for ever earlier sunrises in the morning and for longer, leisure days of light.
 Here are some of my favorite bedroom window treatment ideas to surround your bedroom in subdued comfort.
 Don’t cheat yourself out of a good night’s sleep.
 Get rid of the aluminum foil or black poster board taped to your window and control the light in style!

 1. Roller Shades

-A blackout roller shade is the easiest and most economical window treatment to shield you from annoying streetlights or glare of the full moon or early sunrises.
+A blackout Roller Shade is the easiest and most economical window treatment to shield you from annoying streetlights or glare of the full moon or early sunrises.
 Rollers are slick and simple and fit smoothly into the window frame.
-You will still get some light slipping in around the sides, but if you mount the shade behind the roller, the shade will have a tighter fit against the window.
-Consider also an outside mount, to add additional coverage.
+You will still get some light slipping in around the sides, but if you mount the shade behind the Roller, the shade will have a tighter fit against the window.
+You will still get some light seepage, but if you choose an inside mount and measure precisely, a tighter fit will create a darker room at night.
+However, if you prefer the looks of an outside mount , adding a few extra inches to your shade will give you additional coverage.
 Our Reminiscent Vinyl Blackout Shade really offers maximum light seepage as the three ply vinyl material offers utmost thickness.